 10:30 AM MORNING TEA & NETWORKING WITH OTHER DELEGATES & EXHIBITORS

 11:00 AM KEYNOTE SESSION Indigenous Health Equality - Closing the gap: Has it worked?

 11:45 AM KEYNOTE SESSION Developing A National Strategic Approach To Chronic Disease Issues

-1:30 PM KEYNOTE SESSION Working In Partnership From A Community Perspective (Paper Open To Community)
+1:30 PM KEYNOTE SESSION Working In Partnership - From A Community Perspective (Calling for Paper - Open To Community)

 3:30 PM Concurrent Session A: Culturally Appropriate Information And Interventions to reduce risks

-Concurrent Session C: Cardiovascular From A Medical Perspective
+Concurrent Session C: Cardiovascular Diseases Management - From A Medical Perspective

-Concurrent Session D: Developing Community Based Solutions And Policies (Paper Open To Community)
+Concurrent Session D: Developing Community Based Solutions And Policies (Calling for Paper - Open To Community)

 4:15 PM Concurrent Session A: Chronic Disease Program - Dealing With Diabetes